AugustusWayne/DeusExMachina/README.md

 # EEG Attention Detection Website
-This project is a web-based platform that processes EEG data to identify levels of attention.
+This project is a web-based platform that processes brain signals in the form of EEG (Electroencephalogram) data to identify levels of attention.
 Built with Vite, React, TypeScript, and Shadcn/UI components, the app offers a smooth, responsive UI for analyzing brainwave patterns.

 ##Features
 EEG Data Input: Upload EEG data for real-time attention detection.